 Location, location, location

 The location of a property has a huge impact on its value and how quickly it will sell, whether you’re using a home buyer, estate agent or auction.
 Homes will sell quicker if they’re located in a popular area with low crime rates, and are close to local amenities, good schools and have free parking too.
-Of course, you don’t need all of these things for your home to sell, but do bear in mind that it may take longer for your home to sell and standout among the crowded property market if your home doesn’t match most of the above criteria.
+Of course, you don’t need all of these things for your home to sell, but do bear in mind that it may take longer for your home stand out among the crowded property market if it doesn’t match most of the above criteria.

 If you are selling your home with an estate agent or home buyer, then it’s vitally important that your home is in a good condition in order to garner interest and sell it quickly.
 If selling with an auction, the condition of your property is generally less important as many people buy homes from auction and completely renovate them to make a profit.